Diagnostics

 1. Enter about:debugging#/runtime/this-firefox in your address bar and press Return or Enter.

-3. Click the Console tab on the Toolbox page, then click and turn on Show Timestamps.
+3. Select the Console tab on the Toolbox page, then select the gear button and turn on Show Timestamps.

 The Console tab showing the Settings menu with Show Timestamps turned on